 This is a low-cost, rapid study, undertaken at the request of the Cultural Arts Commission of the City of Lawrence, Kansas.
-The purpose of the study is to provide an analysis of the economic impact of Final Fridays in Lawrence, and to make recommendations on strategies for promoting Lawrence as a city of the arts.
+The purpose of the study is to provide an analysis of the economic and other impacts of Final Fridays in Lawrence and recommend strategies for promoting Lawrence as a city of the arts.